ProjectOpenSea/opensea-js/README.md

 })
 ```

-To transfer fungible assets without token IDs, like ERC20 tokens, you can pass in an `OpenSeaFungibleToken` as the `asset`, set `schemaName` to "ERC20", and include `quantity` in base units (e.g. wei) to indicate how many.
+To transfer fungible assets without token IDs, like ERC20 tokens, you can pass in an `OpenSeaFungibleToken` as the `asset`, set `tokenStandard` to "ERC20", and include `quantity` in base units (e.g. wei) to indicate how many.

 Example for transferring 2 DAI ($2) to another address: